Serena Williams says 'countdown has begun' on tennis career

 AP Tennis Writer

-In an essay released Tuesday by Vogue magazine, and a post on Instagram — the sorts of direct-to-fans communication favored these days by celebrities, a category she most definitely fits — Williams was not completely clear on the timeline for when her last match might be, but it could happen at the U.S. Open, which begins Aug.
+In an essay released Tuesday by Vogue magazine, and a post on Instagram — the sorts of direct-to-fans communication favored these days by celebrities, a category she most definitely fits — Williams was not completely clear on the timeline for her last match, but it could happen at the U.S. Open, which begins Aug.
 29 in New York.

 “There comes a time in life when we have to decide to move in a different direction.
 That time is always hard when you love something so much.
 My goodness do I enjoy tennis.
-But now, the countdown has begun,” Williams wrote on Instagram.
+But now, the countdown has begun,” Williams, who turns 41 next month, wrote on Instagram.
 “I have to focus on being a mom, my spiritual goals and finally discovering a different, but just (as) exciting Serena.
 I’m gonna relish these next few weeks.”

 Williams, one of the greatest and most accomplished athletes in the history of her — or any other — sport, wrote in the essay that she does not like the word “retirement” and prefers to think of this stage of her life as “evolving away from tennis, toward other things that are important to me.”